barajale/3D_forest/README.md

 		No errors mean it's properly installed

 2. Run Separation

+	Place the individual Point Cloud trees in the “Full_Trees” folder and run the leaf seperating program using the following command after the conda enviroment is launched

-		python2.7 Leaf_Seperator.py
+	>python2.7 Leaf_Seperator.py

 	Errors could be a result from a package being installed incorrectly.
 Try the trouble shooting tip in section above.

 	An Error can also occur in the leaf separation process.
 You can attempt to use a different separation function by uncommenting the following line. make sure to comment out the line above

-			wood, leaf = tls.scripts.nopath_generic_tree(arr[:, :3])
+	> 	wood, leaf = tls.scripts.nopath_generic_tree(arr[:, :3])

 3. Sort by Height
 		Using your own method, sort trees into height categories and place sorted trees into the height_1 - height_3 folders under the Wood_Struture_Trees folder.
 More height folders can be added as desired.